Lesson 00: General Requirements for Tiva Laboratories

-I recommend to use the housing to make some cables, so you can quickly to reconnect the devices without checking all of the wire connections one by one every time.
+I recommend using the housing to make some cables, so you can quickly reconnect the devices without checking all of the wire connections one by one every time.
 The connector housings can use with pre-crimped wires, which are "jumper wires" you purchase from Pololu, or you can make your own self-crimped wires with the crimping tool.

 At least, you need the following housings for the embedded Labs: